michjans/routegen/README.txt

       -Vehicle orientation and settings improved
-      -Generate iconless begin/end frames checkbox moved to preferences dialog -Google maps importer fix (map scrollable and zoomable)
+      -Generate iconless begin/end frames checkbox moved to preferences dialog -Google maps importer fix (map scrollable and zoomable) 1.6   -Route editable (selected points can be moved or deleted) -Redo buffer
+      -Codec selection for video encoding under linux -Installation command for linux

 INSTALLATION
-You don't need to install it, you can just unzip everything in a directory of your choice.
+On Windows, you don't need to install it, you can just unzip everything in a directory of your choice.
 After that you can execute routegen.exe or create a shortcut to it from your desktop.